|

 Southern Forests & Valleys

 The town of Nannup is renowned for its annual floral displays.
-Each August, it plays host to the Nannup Flower and Garden Festival, coinciding with the start of wildflower season.
+Each August, it plays host to the Nannup Flower and Garden Festival, (9th – 18th, 2024) coinciding with the start of wildflower season.
 After checking out the colourful tulips, head just out of town to Kondil Park, where you’ll find the aptly named ‘Wildflower Wander’.
 It’s a 3.1km looped trail that winds through the natural bushland of Jarrah, Marri, Sheoak, and Balga.
 Keep your focus on the underbrush to see an array of native orchids.

 While there are blooms in the 246-ha Northcliffe Forest Park year round, the most varied display is saved for late in the year.
 From late September to December, electric blue Lobelias and delicate Fan Flowers line the waterways, while Spider, Helmet, and Midge Orchids sprout from the damp forest floor.
 Wander the park on foot to scout them out slowly, or take a mountain bike through the tracks for a higher-octane adventure.

 The wildflower season in Warren National Park has a slightly later kick-off, with spots of colour appearing on the forest floor from October.
 Follow the 12km looped Heartbreak Trail, either by road or foot, as it meanders its way through the forest following the course of the Warren River.
-Marvel at the 300-year-old Marri trees, and look out for the likes of Snail, Kird, and Karri Spider Orchids, along the way.
+Marvel at the 300-year-old Marri trees, and look out for the likes of Snail, Bird, and Karri Spider Orchids, along the way.

 Remember: Australia’s South West’s wildflowers are delicate and, often, considered endangered.
 Be sure to keep to walking trails while you’re on the hunt and, whatever you do, don’t take any souvenirs home (picking wildflowers comes with a hefty fine).